Marketing

 Required and elective marketing major courses can be combined into two distinct tracks: marketing analytics, and marketing management.

 NOTE: If you are interested in sales, the Marketing department offers an undergraduate certificate in Professional Sales.
-The Professional Sales Certificate has different required Marketing courses, and a host of different electives that are available from departments around campus.
+The Professional Sales Certificate has different required Marketing courses, and different electives that are available from departments around campus.
 For more information on the undergraduate certificate in Professional Sales, please visit: https://catalog.iastate.edu/collegeofbusiness/marketing/#undergraduatecertificatetext.

 In addition to the basic business degree requirements (https://catalog.iastate.edu/collegeofbusiness/#curriculuminbusinesstext), marketing majors must also complete the following: